PrepTempo

 Fourth market

-Direct institution-to-institution trading without a broker-dealer, often through ECNs or dark pools.
+Direct institution-to-institution trading with no broker-dealer intermediary, often via ECNs or dark pools.

 Exam tips